Getting started¶

-You can also read the django-import-export documentation to learn how to work with import and export.
+You can also consult the django-import-export documentation to learn how to work with import and export features.

 There are simple examples to quickly get import/export functionality.